simonprovost/Auto-SKWE/README.md

 │   ├── diabetic-retinopathy-debrecen
 │   ├── obesity-data
 │   └── thoracic-data
+│   └── breast-cancer-data
+│   └── heart-failure-data
 ├── outputAutoML
 │   ├── ObesityDataset_raw_and_data_synthetic
 │   ├── Thoracic-Surgery-binary-survival
 │   └── diabetic-retinopathy-Debrecen
+│   └── breast-cancer
+│   └── heart-failure
+├── outputCrossValidationAutoML
-├── outputRuns
+│   ├── ObesityDataset_raw_and_data_synthetic
-│   ├── config_log_files
+│   ├── Thoracic-Surgery-binary-survival
+│   └── diabetic-retinopathy-Debrecen
+│   └── breast-cancer
-│   └── prediction_optional_tests
+│   └── heart-failure
 ├── params
 └── src

-17 directories
+20 directories
 ```

 ### Root:

-The repository's root directory contains two critical components: the *run.sh* script, which enables you to run the analysis
+The repository's root directory contains two critical components: the Bash scripts, which enables you to run the analysis
-on all main.py files contained within the script and to log the results of the auto-ML pipeline to the appropriate location.
+on all main.py files contained within the script and to log the results of the auto-ML pipeline to the appropriate location
+with the chosen analysis (i.e: simpe or cross-validation either on Auto-Sklearn or Auto-Weka).

-The three *main_X_dataset.py* files contain the pre-processing, and the AutoML pipeline, from opening and reading the dataset
+The five *main_X_dataset.py* files contain the pre-processing, and the AutoML pipeline, from opening and reading the dataset
-to feed the data into the `PreProcess class` to ensure that the data meets the Auto-Sklearn requirements and running
+to feed the data into the `PreProcess class` to ensure that the data meets the Auto-Sklearn/Auto-Weka requirements and running
-the Auto-ML tools to extract relevant information thanks to the `Process class` to determine if the data has been properly classified.
+the Auto-ML tool to extract relevant information thanks to the `Process class` to determine if the data has been properly classified.

 ### Datasets:

-The datasets folder contains all of the datasets currently being used for analysis, along with their associated features
+The datasets folder contains all the datasets currently being used for analysis, along with their associated features
 definitions (.docx /.pdf files).
+Sometimes the dataset is either in csv/arff or both format, csv is useful for Auto-Sklearn
+and arff for Auto-Weka even though arff works with Auto-Sklearn with this program's implementation.

 ### Params:

-The params folder contains all of the parameter files used to feed the AutoML pipeline.
+The params folder contains all the parameter files used to feed the AutoML pipeline.
 You are welcome to use those
 that are already available or to add new ones to the folder.
 Instead of modifying the `main.py`, we add some
 configuration files that contain the parameters for the AutoML pipeline that will be fed.
 The files function as a `KEY VALUE` like a Python dictionary.
 If the `VALUE` is also a dictionary, write it as a